 OpenWHO transfers often life-saving expertise from WHO and its key partners to front-line responders.

 WHO’s strengths include its global expertise and convening power.
 The OpenWHO platform delivers WHO’s and partners’ expertise closer to where it is needed and provides information in user-friendly formats.
-The platform is managed by WHO’s Department for Infectious Hazards Management, in Geneva, Switzerland.
+The platform is managed by the World Health Organization, WHO Health Emergencies Programme, Learning and Capacity Development in Geneva, Switzerland.

 Users take part in a worldwide, social learning network that is based on interactive, online courses and materials covering a variety of subjects.
 OpenWHO also serves as a forum for the timely sharing of public health expertise and in-depth discussion and feedback.